huaweicloud/terraform-provider-huaweicloud/docs/data-sources/elb_loadbalancers.md

 # huaweicloud_elb_loadbalancers

-Use this data source to get the list of ELB loadbalancers.
+Use this data source to get the list of ELB load blancers.

 ## Example Usage